-(Effects of termination in general)
+Article 33 (Effects of termination in general)

-- (1) Termination of the contract releases both parties from their obligation to effect and to receive future performance, but, subject to articles 34 and 35, does not affect the rights and liabilities that have accrued at the time of termination. - (2) Termination does not preclude a claim for damages for non-performance. - (3) The termination does not affect any provision in the contract for the settlement of disputes or any other provision of the contract capable of surviving its termination.
+- (1) Termination of the contract releases both parties from their obligation to effect and to receive future performance, but, subject to articles 34 and 35, does not affect the rights and liabilities that have accrued at the time of termination. - (2) Termination does not preclude a claim for damages for non-performance. - (3) The termination does not affect any provision in the contract for the settlement of disputes or any other term of the contract not inconsistent with its termination.

-(Restitution of money received)
+Article 34 (Restitution of money received)

-- (1) On termination of the contract a party may claim restitution of money paid for a performance which he did not receive or which he properly rejected. - (2) Concurrently with the repayment a party will have to return property which he has received from the other party.
+- (1) On termination of the contract a party may claim restitution of money paid for a performance which he did not receive or which he rejected. - (2) Concurrently with the repayment a party will have to return property which he has received from the other party.

-(Restitution of property)
+Article 35 (Restitution of property)